Clinical Breast Exam

 Women who meet certain criteria are encouraged to undergo

-genetic testing and counseling to find out if they carry the BRCA1 or BRCA2 breast cancer gene mutation.
+genetic testing and counseling to find out if they carry a mutation of the BRCA1 or BRCA2 gene.
 Our staff can help you determine whether or not you should have this genetic testing and receive counseling.

 This procedure uses high-energy sound waves to form a picture of body tissue called a sonogram or ultrasonography.
 A breast ultrasound procedure is used to determine if an abnormality detected by mammography or a palpable lump is a fluid-filled cyst or a solid tumor (benign or malignant).
 Breast ultrasound may also be used to identify masses in women whose breast tissue is too dense to be measured accurately by mammography.

 Magnetic resonance imaging (MRI) is the newest and most advanced type of breast imaging.
 This diagnostic procedure uses a large magnet, radio frequencies and a computer to produce detailed images of organs and structures within the body.
 An MRI is recommended for further evaluation of abnormalities detected by mammography and for finding early breast cancers not detected by other tests, especially in women at high risk for cancer and women with dense breast tissue.